George I of Great Britain: Electoral reign

 Shortly after George's accession in Hanover, the War of the Spanish Succession (1701–1714) broke out.
-At issue was the right of Philip, the grandson of King Louis XIV of France, to succeed to the Spanish throne under the terms of King Charles II of Spain's will.
+At issue was the right of Philip, the grandson of King Louis XIV of France, to succeed to the Spanish throne under the terms of King Charles II's will.
 The Holy Roman Empire, the United Dutch Provinces, England, Hanover and many other German states opposed Philip's right to succeed because they feared that the French House of Bourbon would become too powerful if it also controlled Spain.
 As part of the war effort, George invaded his neighbouring state, Brunswick-Wolfenbüttel, which was pro-French, writing out some of the battle orders himself.
 The invasion succeeded with few lives lost.
 As a reward, the prior Hanoverian annexation of the Duchy of Saxe-Lauenburg by George's uncle was recognised by the British and Dutch.

-In 1706, Maximilian II Emanuel, Elector of Bavaria was deprived of his offices and titles for siding with Louis against the Empire.
+In 1706, Elector Maximilian II Emanuel of Bavaria was deprived of his offices and titles for siding with Louis against the Empire.
 The following year, George was invested as an Imperial Field Marshal with command of the Imperial army stationed along the Rhine.
 His tenure was not altogether successful, partly because he was deceived by his ally, John Churchill, 1st Duke of Marlborough, into a diversionary attack, and partly because Emperor Joseph I appropriated the funds necessary for George's campaign for his own use.
 Despite this, the German princes thought he had acquitted himself well.
 In 1708, they formally confirmed George's position as a prince-elector in recognition of, or because of, his service.
 George did not hold Marlborough's actions against him; he understood they were part of a plan to lure French forces away from the main attack.

 In 1709, George resigned as field marshal, never to go on active service again.
 In 1710, he was granted the dignity of Arch-Treasurer of the Empire, an office formerly held by the Elector Palatine; the absence of the Elector of Bavaria allowed a reshuffling of offices.
 The Emperor's death in 1711 threatened to destroy the balance of power in the opposite direction, so the war ended in 1713 with the ratification of the Treaty of Utrecht.
 Philip was allowed to succeed to the Spanish throne but removed from the French line of succession, and the Elector of Bavaria was restored.